cyverse-vice/vscode/README.md

 ## Run Docker locally or on a Virtual Machine

-To run the container, you must first pull them from DockerHub, or activate a [CyVerse Account](https://user.cyverse.org/services/mine).
+To run the container, you must first pull it from our private/public [Harbor Registry](https://harbor.cyverse.org/harbor/projects), or activate a [CyVerse Account](https://user.cyverse.org/services/mine) and use it in our data science workbench, called the "[Discovery Environment](https://de.cyverse.org/apps/de/091c830a-4be1-11ec-aad9-008cfa5ae621/launch)" or DE for short.

 A Docker container hosted on CyVerse Harbor Registry <https://harbor.cyverse.org/harbor/projects/17/repositories/vscode>